 So what skills do graduate employers look for?

-In this article, we look at the different skills graduate recruiters want you to demonstrate, from soft skills to the more technical to help you secure your dream actuarial role.
+In this article, we look at the different skills graduate recruiters want you to demonstrate, from soft skills to the more technical to help you secure your dream accountancy role.

 What skills do employers seek in their graduate recruits?